Undergraduate BA (Hons)

 Introduction to Lighting Design and Technology for the Stage

-This module introduces the fundamental approaches and professional practices associated with the use of light for the stage, with a specific focus to theatrical performance.
+This module introduces the fundamental approaches and professional practices associated with the use of light for the stage, with a specific focus on theatrical performance.
 The module will develop knowledge through demonstration and practical project work enhanced by relevant theory where appropriate.
 You will study approaches to lighting design for the stage using specialist lighting and projection equipment and systems, including various digital platforms, which will provide the core understanding required for future work in this subject area on the programme.

 Introduction to Design

-Students will be learning the concepts behind spatial design for theatre, via lectures, practical tutorials and workshops.
+Students will learn the concepts behind spatial design for theatre, via lectures, practical tutorials and workshops.
 Scripts will be studied from the perspective of technical and spatial design.
 Upon assessment, students will pitch their ideas to industry-based tutors via oral presentation.
 This work will then be completed as a scale model and reflective document, produced using paper-based drawing, CAD, and the 3D design workshops of the New Adelphi building.

 Stagecraft